Agua de Mango (Mango Agua Fresca)

 • Sugar: I used granulated sugar but other types of sweeteners works fine.
 Think of agave syrup, stevia, honey, or brown sugar.

-• Lime juice: To give the drink a nice citrusy flavor which go so well with the sweetness of mangos.
+• Lime juice: To give this fresh mango drink a nice citrusy flavor which go so well with its sweetness.

 • Water: Use still water, or use carbonated water for a fitz kick.